FracTEL-LLC/fonestorm-clients/csharp/docs/FonenumbersApi.md

 # **GetFonenumbers**
 > string GetFonenumbers (string filter = null)

-Get all active fonenumbers listed under the account.
+Get a list of all active fonenumbers under the account.

 Returns a JSON response